 This is a simple version of screen printing.
 Inkjet printers are still used whereby the design is printed on plastisol transfer paper, then heat press the design on the t-shirt.
 It works with both full colors and few color designs.

-You can choose the method you want that you are low-key sure will meet your requirements.
+You can choose the method that will meet your requirements.
 You should consider the following while choosing a method:

 - The rate of production – this is important since one wants a method that will not be exhaustive while making mass productions.